 PHP Development: Pros and Cons

-– It is an open source that means it’s free to use and is constantly being improved by a large number of people rather than a single company
+- It is open-source that means it’s free to use and is constantly being improved by a large number of people rather than a single company.

-– PHP has large support community of programmer
+- PHP has a large support community of programmers.

 - PHP is great for large projects like Facebook, White House websites.

 - PHP is highly effective at accessing and communicating with various database types.
 This makes it perfect for web-based scripts, such as website content management systems.